bkiefer/whisper-gstreamer/README.md

 # An ASR microphone server using a faster whisper model sending output to MQTT

-*DO NOT RUN THIS IN A CONDA OR VIRTUAL ENVIRONMENT WITH SEPARATE PYTHON BINARY, THE PYTHON BINARY HAS TO BE THAT OF YOUR NATIVE OS INSTALLATION*

 As simple ASR client for linux capturing audio from a local microphone using gstreamer.
 The audio is analyzed using the [Silero Voice Activation Detector](https://github.com/snakers4/silero-vad) (VAD).
 Identified segments